 In earlier versions of ChatGPT, the Agent can browse the web, run code, interact with APIs, and connect with tools like Gmail and Google Calendar.
 It can complete tasks based entirely on user instructions, working in the background while keeping users informed of its actions.

 OpenAI shared examples of what the new agent can do in a demo video.
-The AI was seen planning a romantic evening by checking Google Calendar for the user’s availability, searching for restaurant reservations on OpenTable, and even booking a table—all while letting the user make changes during the process.
+The AI was seen planning a romantic evening by checking Google Calendar for the user’s availability, searching for restaurant reservations on OpenTable, and even booking a table all while letting the user make changes during the process.
 In another example, it analyzed the popularity of rival toy brands Labubus and Beanie Babies and created a detailed slide deck.

-The ChatGPT Agent operates using a combination of advanced tools, including a text browser, a visual browser, and a terminal.
-These allow it to run code, navigate websites, and interact with connected apps.
-The system functions in a sandboxed virtual machine on OpenAI’s servers, meaning it does not have direct access to the user’s device or private files.
+The ChatGPT Agent operates using advanced tools, including a text browser, visual browser, and terminal.
+These tools allow it to run code, navigate websites, and interact with connected apps.

-An OpenAI engineer described it during a livestream: “ChatGPT carries out these tasks using its own virtual computer, fluidly shifting between reasoning and action to handle complex workflows from start to finish, all based on your instructions.”
+An OpenAI engineer described it during a livestream.
+They said ChatGPT uses its own virtual computer.
+It shifts between reasoning and action.
+It handles complex workflows from start to finish based on instructions.

 This ensures users maintain control.
 Before taking actions with real-world consequences, like making purchases, the agent asks for user approval.
 There is also a “Watch Mode” feature for tasks that require active oversight.